datacarpentry/DEPRECATED-knowyourdata-genomics/lessons/04-VCF-manipulation.md

 $ tabix -h chrY.vcf.gz Y:1-10
 ```

-a .
 For example, if we are interested in the region of chromosome Y from base 2,655,180 to base 2,657,349 we can select  this region of the vcf file using the tabix command:

 ```
 $ tabix -h  chrY.vcf.gz Y:2655180-2657349  > mysliceofY.vcf
 ```
 This command tells tabix to take only the region  we are interested in and keep the heading (-h) of the original file.
 The resulting file is a plain text file, if you want to see how it looks like you can use the unix command less:

 ```
 $ less  mysliceofY.vcf
 ```

 The plain text file can be read and used as it is, however many of the applications in vcflib and vcftools required it to be gzipped and indexed: